Insular monasticism: Other monastic foundations

 Felix of Burgundy may have studied at one of the monasteries founded by Columbanus.
 He travelled to Britain and arriving in Canterbury around 630, Archbishop Honorius appointed him bishop for the Kingdom of East Anglia.
 He founded Soham Abbey, whose monastic buildings were surrounded by a wall and moat.
 Fursey was a monk from Connacht and supposedly the grand-nephew of Brendan of Clonfert.
 Fursey founded a monastery at Killursa in County Galway.
 He then travelled to East Anglia with his brothers, Foillan and Ultan, during the early 630s shortly before St Aidan founded his monastery on Holy Island.
 Around 633, King Sigeberht received them and endowed a monastery, which they established at Cnobheresburg on the site of an old, stone-built, Roman shore-fort near the sea.

+Chi-rho page from the Lichfield Gospels, a masterpiece of Insular art.
+This English Gospel book contains marginalia in Old Welsh.

 Cælin was chaplain to Œthelwald of Deira.
 It was through his influence that the king founded a monastery at Lastingham.
 Cælin's older brother Cedd was made abbot.
 Cedd was from Northumbria and had been brought up on the island of Lindisfarne by Aidan.
 He practiced the Celtic Rite, which had a strong emphasis on personal asceticism.
 He was appointed bishop to the Kingdom of Essex and founded monasteries at Tilaburg and in 653 at Ithancester.
 Cedd and his brothers regarded Lastingham as their monastic base, providing intellectual and spiritual support, and a place of retreat.
 While on his missionary journeys Cedd delegated the daily oversight of Lastingham to others.
 Cedd died at Lastingham on 26 October 664, and was succeeded as abbot by his brother Chad.
 According to Bede, immediately after Cedd's death a party of thirty monks travelled up from Essex to Lastingham to do homage.
 All but one small boy died there, also of the plague.

 Sometime between 653 and 656, Seaxwulf founded a monastery at Medeshamstede.
 By 681, the Celtic monk, Dicul, and five disciples had established a small monastery at Bosham in West Sussex.